-Each degree in the Faculty of Science requires 120 credits, except the B.Sc.
-Nursing and B.Sc.
-Human Nutrition with IDI degrees.
-The four-year B.Sc. in Nursing requires 120 credits; the accelerated option requires 90 credits; the accelerated option for LPNs requires 69 credits (after the pathway courses) and the option for RNs requires 63 credits.
+The Faculty of Science offers a Bachelor of Science, a Bachelor of Science in Nursing, a Bachelor of Science in Human Kinetics, a Bachelor of Science in Human Nutrition with Integrated Dietetic Internship, a Diploma in Engineering, and a Post-Baccalaureate Diploma.
+The Bachelor of Science, Bachelor of Science in Human Kinetics, and Bachelor of Science in Human Nutrition each require 120 credits.
+The Bachelor of Science in Nursing is offered in 4 formats: a 4-year BScN, which requires 120 credits; an accelerated option for LPNs, which required 69 credits, and an option for RNs, which requires 63 credits.
 The B.Sc.
 Human Nutrition with IDI degrees require 138 credits.
+The Faculty of Science also offers, jointly with the Faculty of Arts, a Bachelor of Arts and Science, which also requires 120 credits.
 The Diploma in Engineering requires 69 credits.
 The Post-baccalaureate Diploma in Artificial Intelligence requires 48 credits.
 Courses for each degree option and diploma must follow the credit pattern required by the program chosen.